Home - JCTD - Operations Div. - Management Assistance Branch

 • (a) The FMAT will schedule and visit each AFSB region or installation at least once every 24 months for CONUS and OCONUS.

-• (c) Request for cancellation of scheduled FMAT assessments must be submitted from the office of the LRC Director or senior commander, addressed to the Commander, U.S. Army Quartermaster School through the Director, JCCoE.
+• (c) Request for cancellation of scheduled FMAT assessments must be submitted from the office of the LRC Director or senior commander, addressed to the Commander, U.S. Army Quartermaster School through the Director, JCTD.
 Request for cancellation must include valid justification for cancellation.

 • Each FMAT assessment will be documented by a memorandum.

-• (a) Upon completion of each scheduled assesment, a memorandum outlining observations and recommended corrective actions will be prepared.
-An overview of findings and recommendations will be out briefed to the installation command or designated representative before the team's departure.
+• (a) Upon completion of each scheduled assessment, a memorandum outlining observations and recommended corrective actions will be prepared.
+An overview of findings and recommendations will be out briefed to the installation command or designated representative before the team’s departure.
 Memorandum of the scheduled assessment will be routed to the assessed Installation Food Program, as prescribed by the applicable ASC and AFSB region.

 • (b) On completion of each requested assessment, a memorandum will be furnished directly to the requesting commander.